 There are pros and cons to each:

 The Good: Many arrow tubes are adjustable, meaning you can store arrows of different lengths.
-That can be a great thing, especially if you're sharing the tube with someone.
-Tubes usually come with a strap, too, so they're easy to tote around—there's a range near me that I can walk to, so having a strap is a great option for me.
-The other part that's nice about adjustable arrow tubes is that if you ever want to upgrade, it'll be easy to sell, because it can be shortened or lengthened, and that means more people would be able to buy it.
+That can be a great thing, especially if you’re sharing the tube with someone.
+Tubes usually come with a strap, too, so they’re easy to tote around—there’s a range near me that I can walk to, so having a strap is a great option for me.

-The Good: The best thing about cases is that they usually separate your arrows into different slots; that's a good thing, because it means your arrows aren't getting jostled around inside.
-It's important to keep arrows separate, because arrows are surprisingly delicate, in a lot of ways—they get dinged up, scratched, the points get dulled, and the vanes get bent out of shape or even fall off.
-That's true for arrows with plastic vanes, but it's ESPECIALLY true for arrows with feather vanes, because those puppies are delicate.
+The Good: The best thing about cases is that they usually separate your arrows into different slots; that’s a good thing, because it means your arrows aren’t getting jostled around inside.
+It’s important to keep arrows separate, because arrows are surprisingly delicate, in a lot of ways—they get dinged up, scratched, the points get dulled, and the vanes get bent out of shape or even fall off.
+That’s true for arrows with plastic vanes, but it’s especially true for arrows with feather vanes, because those puppies are delicate.

 The Bad: Arrow cases can be bulky and difficult to transport places.
 If you’ve got your bow in a case and your arrows in another case and your equipment in another case, that’s a lot to keep track of.
 Plus, not all of them have handles, which is kind of weird.

-Here's how it boils down, really: if you've got high-end arrows, or if you've got a LOT of arrows, you should probably look into an arrow case; if you're not too concerned about your arrows, and you're simply looking for a storage tool, a tube should suit your needs just fine.
+Here’s how I think it boils down, really: if you’ve got high-end arrows, or if you’ve got a LOT of arrows, you should probably look into an arrow case; if you’re not too concerned about your arrows, and you’re simply looking for a storage tool, a tube should suit your needs just fine.